 O’Roarty explains that fear can lead to anger.
 When we find out our kids smoked pot or failed a class, she explains, we get angry because we worry about the negative consequences of those actions.
 “Irrational demands and consequences follow, and we end up doing damage to the relationship we have with our kids,” she says.

 She suggests that we focus instead on having a conversation with our teens about the experiences and emotions driving those negative behaviors.
-Once we have had those conversations, and our teens have felt understood, we can calmly discuss consequences.
+Once we have had those conversations, and our teens have felt understood, we can calmly discuss consequences without it turning into a fight with your teenager.

 5. Ask your teen questions